dashpay/docs/governance/using.rst

 Introduction
 ------------

-- DGBB consists of three components: Proposals, Votes, and Budgets
+- DAO consists of three components: Proposals, Votes, and Budgets
 - Anyone can submit a proposal for a small fee
 - Each valid masternode can vote for, against or abstain on proposals
 - Approved proposals become budgets